TehGM/Wolfringo/docs/guides/features/interactive.md

 ```

 > [!TIP]
 > Like most of async methods in Wolfringo, Interactive Utilities support @System.Threading.CancellationToken - combined with @System.Threading.CancellationTokenSource, you can implement custom timeouts if simple @System.TimeSpan does not suit your needs.
 > Fun-fact: internally, that's exactly what Wolfringo does with the provided @System.TimeSpan.

 ### Custom Criteria
-If the custom criteria do not match your needs, you can use [AwaitNextAsync&lt;T&gt;](xref:TehGM.Wolfringo.InteractiveExtensions.AwaitNextAsync``1(TehGM.Wolfringo.IWolfClient,System.Func{``0,System.Boolean},System.TimeSpan,System.Threading.CancellationToken)) which takes `Func<T, bool>` as one of parameters.
+If the built-in simple criteria do not match your needs, you can use [AwaitNextAsync&lt;T&gt;](xref:TehGM.Wolfringo.InteractiveExtensions.AwaitNextAsync``1(TehGM.Wolfringo.IWolfClient,System.Func{``0,System.Boolean},System.TimeSpan,System.Threading.CancellationToken)) which takes `Func<T, bool>` as one of parameters.
 That delegate should return true if message matches your custom criteria, otherwise it should return false.

 The example below will await next image sent by the same user that sent the first message - regardless if the message is sent in private, or any of the groups.